RetrievalToolbox/EMIT-retrieval/README.md

 `julia --project=./ -e "using IJulia; IJulia.jupyterlab(dir=pwd())"`

 Should difficulties arise in this step, please refer to [IJulia](https://github.com/JuliaLang/IJulia.jl) or [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/).

+The interactive notebook is also uploaded as a pre-rendered HTML file, that can be viewed [here](./Demonstration.html).

 ### Running the batch process